Today, we offer advice on how to help care for the eyes and maintain them in the best possible health, including:

 Treatment involves relieving the symptoms by treating mild to moderate cases with drops or gels.
 Ointments can be used overnight, while corticosteroid treatments require specialist supervision.
-Wearers of contact lenses may wish to consider changing cleaning solutions or using lubricant eye drops that are free of preservatives, limiting the length of time contact lenses are worn or trialling a different type of lens with a higher water content.
+Wearers of contact lenses may wish to consider changing cleaning solutions or using lubricant eye drops that are free of preservatives, limiting the length of time contact lenses are worn or trialing a different type of lens with higher water content.

 Options for other patients include limiting the time spent on visual concentration, wearing sunglasses, keeping the eyes clean and improving the diet.

 In pronounced cases, it may be a good idea to consult the doctor or other health professionals to manage the symptoms or check whether alternative treatments or medicines could alleviate the side effects.
 In severe or extreme cases, surgical remedies involve tear duct procedures or salivary gland transplants.

 When tired, particularly at the end of the day, discomfort may be noticeable when trying to focus on nearby objects.
 Similarly, experiencing eyestrain or squinting because things are out of focus may alert the patient to the reduced focusing of the eye muscles that occurs with age.

 The initial solution to prevent eyestrain is a pair of reading glasses.
 Alternatively, when the condition (presbyopia) has stabilised, corrective laser eye surgery means that the patient may no longer need to wear glasses or contact lenses for certain tasks.